 In April 2012, a two-day workshop was held in Flagstaff, Arizona, to share preliminary draft EIS alternatives with the interested public.
 The public was invited to participate not only in discussion of the co-lead agencies' proposed alternatives, but also to present ideas they might have for additional alternatives to be analyzed in the EIS.
 The public was invited to submit alternatives for consideration by July 2, 2012, and both the Basin States and the Colorado River Energy Distributors Association submitted proposed alternatives.
-Further coordination with these two groups on their alternatives will continue into 2013, and finalization of all alternatives to be analyzed in the EIS is expected to occur in late spring 2013.
+Further coordination with these two groups on their alternatives continued throughout 2013 and finalization of all alternatives to be analyzed in the EIS is expected to occur in early 2014.
 Concurrent with this effort, coordination and consultation with the cooperating agencies and interested tribes continues.
-The schedule for development of a draft EIS for public review and comment anticipates publication in late fall 2013.
+The schedule for development of a draft EIS for public review and comment anticipates publication in the summer of 2014.